Wyoming Child Support Laws: Guidelines and Calculations

 Under Wyo.
 Stat.
 14-1-101 and 20-2-313, the obligation to pay child support ends when the child:

-- Reaches age 18 (the age of majority)
+- Reaches age 18 (the age of majority in Wyoming)

 - Dies

-Support may continue for children unable to support themselves due to physical or mental disability.
+Support may continue beyond age 18 for children who are unable to support themselves because of a physical or mental disability.

-Parents may agree to continue support beyond high school (such as for college expenses).
-Such agreements should be in writing, signed by both parties, and submitted to the court for inclusion in an official order.
+Parents may also agree to continue support beyond high school, such as for college expenses.
+These agreements should be in writing, signed by both parties, and submitted to the court for inclusion in an official order to be enforceable.

 Emancipation in Wyoming

-Wyoming permits minors to petition for emancipation.
-Emancipation grants minors the rights of an adult, allowing them to:
+Wyoming allows minors to petition the court for emancipation.
+Once granted, the minor gains the legal rights of an adult, including the ability to:

 More Wyoming Laws